tbogdala/mindmeld/README.md

   Lorebooks are active across all chats and are enabled if a character name from the chat log pattern matches.
 * Fast regeneration of AI chat replies with prompt caching.
+* Steaming responses so you can see the AI generate it's response in real-time.

 ## Instructions